Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Instrumental Time Series Regression

-Consequently, $\hat\beta$ is in general not consistent for the causal effect $\beta$ of $X_{t-1}$ on $Y_t$, unless $I$ or $Y$ do not have any autoregressive structure, that is, $\alpha_{I,I} = 0$ or $\alpha_{Y,Y}= 0$. \end{restatable} This naive IV approach fails due to the memory of the processes: The instrument, $I_{t-2}$, correlates with the response, $Y_t$, not only through the directed path $I_{t-2} \rightarrow X_{t-1} \rightarrow Y_t$ (yellow path in \cref{fig:tsls_diagram}), but also through paths reaching into the past, such as $I_{t-2}\leftarrow I_{t-3} \rightarrow X_{t-2} \rightarrow Y_{t-1}\rightarrow Y_t$ (red path in \cref{fig:tsls_diagram}).
-While additionally including the variables $X_{t-2}$ and $Y_{t-1}$ (circled blue) as conditioning sets would block the red path it also unblocks the blue path (since marginally independent variables, such as $I_{t-3}$ and $H_{t-3}$, may become dependent when conditioning on a common descendant such as $X_{t-2}$).
-Consequently, the estimation would still be inconsistent.
-Instead, the concepts of NIV and time series reductions introduced above provide us with a principled approach to selecting which variables to include into the regression and allow us to construct estimators that adjust for the past.
+We now consider estimating the causal effect $\beta$ in VAR($1$)-processes, such as the one displayed in {\cref{fig:sub1}}.
+A first attempt might be to estimate the effect $\beta$ from $X_{t-1}$ to $Y_t$ by directly adapting the i.i.d.\ case and using $\iv{X_{t-1}}{Y_t}(I_{t-2})$. { However, in general, this estimator is not consistent: In \cref{failure:naive_iv} in \cref{app:failure-naive-iv}, we show that the resulting estimator converges to $(1 - \alpha_{I,I}\alpha_{Y,Y})^{-1}\beta$.
+This naive IV approach fails due to the memory of the processes: The instrument, $I_{t-2}$, correlates with the response, $Y_t$, not only through the directed path $I_{t-2} \rightarrow X_{t-1} \rightarrow Y_t$, but also through paths reaching into the past, such as $I_{t-2}\leftarrow I_{t-3} \rightarrow X_{t-2} \rightarrow Y_{t-1}\rightarrow Y_t$. } Instead, the concepts of NIV and time series reductions introduced above provide us with a principled approach to selecting which variables to include into the regression and allow us to construct estimators that adjust for the past.